 - Isometric Resistance Band Training (builds the fast-twitch muscle fibers)

 - Sprinting short distance (20 to 30-yard wind sprints)

 - Improving Flexibility/Stretching (allows your leg to snap through quicker)

-- Leg swing motion in shallow end of pool (water resistance improves balance and speed)
+- Leg swing motion in the shallow end of the pool (water resistance improves balance and speed)

-Here’s 2 free instructional videos on our YouTube page that will help you with precision and power and kick the football farther.
-For detailed training tips, practice routines, kicking and punting fundamentals, techniques, mental training tips and more check out the Complete Guide to Kicking & Punting Book!
+Here are 2 free instructional videos on our YouTube page that will help you with precision and power and kick the football farther.
+For detailed training tips, practice routines, kicking and punting fundamentals, techniques, mental training tips, and more, check out Coach Brent’s Complete Guide to Kicking & Punting book!